![]() |

 could it have been because the SRO intentionally posted the communication just

-before the Christmas weekend . . . smack dab before the New Year’s holiday?
-Could the timing of the Special Notice
+before the Christmas weekend . . . smack d The NASD’s

 NASD is now seeking permission to permit its National Nominating Committee (NNC)